bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/Types/IfcRailwayPartTypeEnum/Documentation.md

 * PLAINTRACKSUPESTRUCTURE for the plain line tracks (IfcElementAssemblyTypeEnum.TRACKPANEL).
 * DILATATIONSUPERSTRUCTURE for the area of Dilatation panels (IfcElementAssemblyTypeEnum.DILATATIONPANEL).
-* TURNOUTSUPERSTRUCTURE for the area of Turnouts (IfcElementAssemblyTypeEnum.TURNOUTPANEL).
+* TURNOUTSUPERSTRUCTURE for the area of turnouts (IfcElementAssemblyTypeEnum.TURNOUTPANEL).
 * TRACKSTRUCTUREPART for generic longitudinal decomposition if needed.

 !["Railway vertical and lateral spatial decomposition "](../../../../../../figures/IfcRailwayPartTypeEnum-track.png "Figure 2 &mdash; Track longitudinal decomposition")